wbcmedia/wbcmedia.github.io/planet-of-the-dames.md

 Suey: Well let's go get em, whoever they are.

 OWBB: Patience, Mr Suey...
-One young Jedi will not be enough to overcome the dark powers of this evil coven... but there is another from your family.
+One young Jedi will not be enough to overcome the dark powers of this evil coven... there is another from your family that we must find.

 Suey: Wow, you mean I've got a brother???